-Step 3: Present the disposition permit to the County Morgue.
+Present the disposition permit to the County Morgue.
 You will need to pay the cremation fee with exact cash, check or credit card.
-The Los Angeles County Morgue is located at LAC+USC Medical Center.
+The Los Angeles County Morgue is located at LA County General Hospital.

-- LAC+USC Medical Center, 2051 Marengo St. IPT Bldg., 1st floor, RM C1G100, Los Angeles, 90033 - Phone: (323) 409-7161
+- LA County General Hospital, 2051 Marengo St. IPT Bldg., 1st floor, RM C1G100, Los Angeles, 90033 - Phone: (323) 409-7161

-Step 4: Once payment is received, you will be given directions to claim the cremains from the Los Angeles County Crematory/Cemetery.
+Once payment is received, directions to claim the cremains from the Los Angeles County Crematory/Cemetery will be provided to you.
 The address is 3301 East 1st Street, Los Angeles, 90063.